 At the second visit, the results of diagnostic testing will be reviewed and a treatment plan will be developed.
 A thorough review of options for treatment will be reviewed with you, placing a particular emphasis on using the safest medications for women who are or are planning to become pregnant.

 We’ll communicate treatment plans to your primary care physician and OB/GYN (if applicable) after each visit.
-In addition, we provide access to our multidisciplinary team of healthcare physicians including asthma educators, allergists, endocrinologists and otolaryngologists.
+In addition, we provide access to our multidisciplinary team of healthcare providers including asthma educators, allergists, endocrinologists and otolaryngologists.